Macedonian Struggle: Crimes

-War crimes were committed by both sides during the Macedonian struggle.
+War crimes were committed by both Bulgarians and Greeks during the Macedonian Struggle.
 According to a 1900 British report compiled by Alfred Biliotti, who is considered to have heavily relied on Greek intelligence agents, starting from 1897, the members of the Exarchist committees had embarked upon a systematic and extensive campaign of executions of the leading members of the Greek side.
 Moreover, Bulgarian Komitadjis, pursued a campaign of extermination of Greek and Serbian teachers and clergy.
 On the other hand, there were attacks by Greek Andartes on many Macedonian Bulgarian villages, with the aim of forcing their inhabitants to switch their allegiance from the Exarchate back to the Patriarchate and accept Greek priest and teachers, but they also carried out massacres against the civilian population, especially in the central parts of Macedonia in 1905 and in 1906.
 One of the notable cases was the massacre at the village Zagorichani (today Vasiliada, Greece), which was a Bulgarian Exarchist stronghold near Kastoria on 25 March 1905, where between 60 and 78 villagers were killed by Greek bands.

+Andartes bands also committed acts of violence against Aromanians with pro-Romanian affiliations, with over 400 of them killed following the proclamation of the Ullah millet in May 1905 according to Romanian Aromanian professor Alexandru Gica.
+These bands were composed not only of ethnic Greeks, but also of pro-Greek Aromanians; violence also occurred in the opposite direction, though it was far less frequent as stated by Gica.
+These recurrent episodes of violence were one of the reasons why Greece and Romania suspended diplomatic relations between 1906 and 1911.

-According to British reports on political crimes (including the above-mentioned Biliotti report), during the period from 1897 to 1912 over 4000 political murders were committed (66 before 1901, 200 between 1901 and 1903, 3300 between 1903 and 1908 and 600 between 1908 and 1912), excluding those killed during the Ilinden Uprising and the members of the Bulgarian and Greek bands.
+According to British reports on political crimes (including the above-mentioned Biliotti report), during the period from 1894 to 1912 over 4000 political murders were committed (66 before 1901, 200 between 1901 and 1903, 3300 between 1903 and 1908 and 600 between 1908 and 1912), excluding those killed during the Ilinden Uprising and the members of the Bulgarian and Greek bands.
 Of those who were killed, 53% were Bulgarians, 33.5% were Greeks, Serbs and Aromanians together 3.5% and 10% were of unknown ethnicity.

-These conflicts decreased their intensity after the revolution of Young Turks in July 1908, as they promised to respect all ethnicities and religions, and to provide a constitution.
+These conflicts decreased their intensity after the revolution of Young Turks in July 1908, as they promised to respect all ethnicities and religions and to provide a constitution.